Liberating football travel

 Shirts, kits, merchandise and gifts

 Hungary, Ferencváros and Újpest tops are among the international football merchandise on offer at Lion’s Sport, on Rákóczi út halfway between Blaha Lujza tér and Keleti Station.
-Football Factor at Andrássy út 81 deals more in kits of top European sides, and the latest multi-coloured boots.
-Another branch has opened at the Allee shopping mall in Buda.
+The former Football Factor, now R-GOL, at Andrássy út 81 deals more in kits of top European sides, and the latest multi-coloured boots.
+Another branch operates at the Allee shopping mall in Buda.
+For Hungary international shirts and merchandise related to Paks, Pécs and Ferencváros, Absolute Teamsport can be found round the corner from the FTC stadium by Népliget metro.

 Tourist souvenir chain Memories of Hungary usually stocks a number of Puskás-related items, mugs, T-shirts and replica shirts.
 You’ll find a branch near the Basilica, one by the Fishermen’s Bastion in the Castle District and one at the airport.